- Buying Guide for the Best Putter For Bad Putters

 For golfers who want to try the mallet putter, we highly recommend this one from Seemore.
 It boasts a stainless steel clubhead with a precision-milled face.
 Also, it rivals TaylorMade with Seemore’s patented RifleScope Technology (RST) alignment system.

-Also, this mallet putter has high MOI, which translates to higher forgiveness.
-It also comes with a nice large grip that’s comfortable to use.
+This putter has a high MOI and comes with a nice large grip that’s comfortable to use.

-The clubhead of this mallet putter weighs 350 grams with a 2.5-degree loft and a maximum lie of 72 degrees.
+The clubhead weighs 350 grams with a 2.5-degree loft and a maximum lie of 72 degrees.
 This is available in 33 to 36-inch versions.
 Moreover, it bears a 40-degree toe hang and a black tip shaft.

 Callaway Odyssey Stroke Lab Putter